raygj/vault-content/use-cases/vault-agent-kubernetes/README.md

 `exit`

-from the Ubuntu CLI, find the Docker container ID of the nginx container:
+from the Ubuntu CLI, find the Docker **container ID** of the **nginx** container:

 `sudo docker ps`

 then use the following command to view the logs of nginx

+`sudo docker logs < container ID >

-nginx logs are forwarded via a symbolic link from the container back to the underlying VM, such as
+**note** nginx logs normally written to `/var/log/nginx` but in a Docker environment they are forwarded via a symbolic link from the container back to the underlying VM, for example:

 ```
+ls -lt /var/log/nginx

 lrwxrwxrwx 1 root root 11 Sep 24 23:33 access.log -> /dev/stdout
 lrwxrwxrwx 1 root root 11 Sep 24 23:33 error.log -> /dev/stderr

 ```

-in this case, it does not appear that requests outside of the container are making through to nginx because we only see the localhost curl request:
+from the host VM running Docker and minikube, you would integate the logs:

 ```